 - Never drink and drive or drive while under the influence of drugs.

-- Do not speed.
+- Do not exceed the speed limit.

 - Be mindful of school zones and neighborhood speed limits.

 - When driving in the early morning or late evening, be on the lookout for pedestrians.

-- Don’t text, talk on the phone or use devices while driving.
+- Don’t text, talk on the phone, or use devices while driving.